-During The Who’s 1973 Quadrophenia tour, on November 20th at the Cow Palace in Daly City, California, Keith Moon took a large mixture of animal tranquillizers and chased it with brandy.
+On November 20, 1973 during The Who’s Quadrophenia tour stop at the Cow Palace in Daly City, California, Keith Moon took a large mixture of animal tranquillizers and chased it with brandy before hitting the stage.

-As the band crashed into the song “Won’t Get Fooled Again“, Moon slumped over his drums and passed out…
+As the band began the song “Won’t Get Fooled Again“, Moon slumped over his drums and passed out…

-The roadies carried him backstage into the dressing room, where he was placed in a cold shower, given a cortisone shot and revived… After a half-hour’s delay, the show continued with “Magic Bus.”
+Roadies carried him backstage where he was placed in a cold shower, given a cortisone shot and revived… After a half-hours delay, the show continued with the song “Magic Bus.”
 The percussion of the song’s opening verses consisted only of Moon hitting two wooden blocks against one another.
 However, when the drums were actually required, Moon only played for a few more minutes before passing out again.
 He was taken backstage and then to the hospital.

 The collapse happens at the 3:15 mark…